Todd Henry: Global Leadership Summit '19

 Todd Henry teaches leaders and organizations how to establish practices that lead to everyday brilliance.
 He is the founder of Accidental Creative, a company that helps creative people and teams be more productive and generate brilliant ideas.

-Todd is the author of four books – The Accidental Creative, Die Empty, Louder Than Words, and Herding Tigers – which have been translated into more than a dozen languages.
+Todd is the author of five books – The Accidental Creative, Die Empty, Louder Than Words, Herding Tigers, and The Motivation Code – which have been translated into more than a dozen languages.
 In 2013, Die Empty was named by Amazon.com as one of the best business books of the year.
-Todd’s latest book, Herding Tigers, is a practical guide for any manager tasked with leading their team to creative brilliance and has been described by Fast Company co-founder William C. Taylor as “a manifesto for a new era of leadership.”
+Described by Fast Company co-founder William C. Taylor as “a manifesto for a new era of leadership,” Herding Tigers is a practical guide for any manager tasked with leading their team to creative brilliance.
+Todd’s latest book The Motivation Code presents a new framework for understanding what motivates us and why.